asu-cactus/netsdb/src/decisionTree/experiments/higgs/Onnx/README.md

 After running the above command, it will show that "COPY 11000000".
 It shows the total number/size of the testing input.

 ## Run the test program
-After the testing input is successfully loaded into the PostgreSQL, it is ready to run the testing in Tensorflow.
+After the testing input is successfully loaded into the PostgreSQL, it is ready to run the testing in Onnx.
 ```
-$python3 Tensorflow_PostgreSQL_Test.py
+$python3 Onnx_Test.py
 ```